A tussock grass, forming clumps to about 50 cm or more across, with flowering heads up to 1.2 metres tall.

 Poa is a diverse genus of grasses with over 200 species, with natives as well as exotics established in Australia.
 Australia has around 40 native species.
 NSW currently has around 28 species.

 There is at least one cultivar of this species called ‘Eskdale’ (see references)

 Regenerates after fires if they are not too hot.
 Tussocks can reshoot.

-Poa – Ancient Greek word which means “fodder”
+Poa – Ancient Greek word which means “fodder”.

-Not at risk in the wild.
+This species is not considered to be at risk of extinction in the wild.

 Australian National Herbarium – Poa labillardierei profile page https://www.anbg.gov.au/gnp/trainees-2016/poa-labillardierei.html

 Gardening with Angus – Poa labillardierei ‘Eskdale’ profile page https://www.gardeningwithangus.com.au/poa-labillardieri-eskdale-tussock-grass/

 NSW Flora Online (PlantNET) – Poa labillardierei profile page http://plantnet.rbgsyd.nsw.gov.au/cgi-bin/NSWfl.pl?page=nswfl&showsyn=&dist=&constat=&lvl=sp&name=Poa~labillardierei